-Convenient binary executable distribution is available for Linux operating systems, including cygwin for Windows and Mac OS-X. (Installation for other Unix-based operating systems may require the source distribution described below.)
-The Linux binary distribution includes NBO6 executables for 32- and 64-bit environments (nbo6.i4.exe and nbo6.i8.exe), the GenNBO executable (gennbo.i4.exe and gennbo.i8.exe), sample archive files (with .gen extension), and a batch script (gennbo) for executing sample calculations.
+Binary executable distributions are available for Linux operating systems, including Cygwin and Mac OS-X. (Installation for other Unix-based operating systems may require the source distribution described below.)
+The Linux distribution includes the 32- and 64-bit integer NBO6 executables (nbo6.i4.exe and nbo6.i8.exe), the GenNBO executables (gennbo.i4.exe and gennbo.i8.exe), source code or libraries for installing NBO6 in Gaussian-09 and GAMESS, sample FILE47 files, and a tesh script (gennbo) for executing the sample calculations.
 Instructions for installing and testing these executables are provided with the distribution.